abluelark/dots/README.md

 ## Overview
 This repository contains all my dotfiles managed by [chezmoi](https://github.com/twpayne/chezmoi).
-Please note that this is my own personal dotfiles.
+Please note that these are my own personal dotfiles.
 Things may (and will) change without further notice and this README can get outdated.

 ## Installation